ballerina-platform/ballerina-lang/stdlib/mime/src/main/ballerina/mime/Module.md

-## Package Overview
+## Module Overview
-This package provides functions to encapsulate multiple body parts, such as attachments in a single message.
+This module provides functions to encapsulate multiple body parts, such as attachments in a single message.
 The communication of such messages follow the MIME (Multipurpose Internet Mail Extensions) specification as specified in the RFC 2045 standard.

 ### MIME specific terms
 The following terms are MIME specific and are extracted from the MIME specification.
 #### Entity